Xandertron/MCChatbot/README.md

 1. Extract it somewhere, make sure it has its own folder, otherwise your a file hoarder.
 2. Get a Discord bot.
 Theres thousands of tutorials, all you need is your token.
-2. Fill out the data in config.json.
+3. Fill out the data in config.json.
-3. Run `npm install` in the directory.
+4. Run `npm install` in the directory.
 It will take awhile.
-4. Finally run `node index.js`
+5. Finally run `node index.js`

+6. When the bot starts, you may run #connect <host> [port] to connect to a server, #viewer to start/stop the viewer, and #disconnect to leave the server (also stops the viewer) .

 config.json: